Innovation

 Moving from one iteration to another has to be speedy so the product finds the perfect fit ASAP.
 MVPs are improved, so learning from the experience and making fast iterations, one after the other is the only way to succeed.

 Another factor that influences the speed of iterations is the method employed by the developers.
 Mainly, there are two methodologies: Agile and Waterfall.
 Agile is modern, and waterfall is traditional in its approach.
-Employing the agile method can help you make fast iterations, thanks to its weekly-based result practice, which allows you to change the project’s direction.
+Employing Agile methodology in MVP development can help you make fast iterations, thanks to its weekly-based result practice, which allows you to change the project’s direction.

 It’s all about the money in the end.
 It will eventually go south if you don’t have a proper monetization strategy.
 The extra shebang can and should wait until the MVP is built.